truenas/documentation/content/SCALE/Apps/Collabora.md

 The SCALE **Apps** catalogue now includes [Collabora](https://nextcloud.com/collaboraonline/) from the developers of [Nextcloud](https://nextcloud.com/).

-With Collabora, you can host your online Office Suite at home.
+With Collabora, you can host your online office suite at home.

 {{< hint info >}}
 To integrate Collabora correctly, you must have a [Nextcloud account with Collabora added](https://nextcloud.com/collaboraonline/).